berlinbabel/aerial_workflow/README.md

 Run the exif script that you edited above in CMD.

-If you have not added Exiftool to PATH then you will need to include path in script like this;
+If you have not added Exiftool to PATH then you will need to include path (in text string from above) like this;

 C:\Exiftool\exiftool.exe -n ...